28 Best Things to do in Salt Spring Island, BC

 Fulford Harbour

 Drive to the south end of the island to explore the the quaint village of Fulford Habour.
-Pop into Rock Salt Cafe for lunch or grab a coffee and delicious stuffed cheese bun to go.
+Pop into Rock Salt Cafe for lunch, or grab a coffee and stuffed cheese bun to go.

 Make sure to check out our favourite boutique store in Salt Spring Island called The Pottery.
 They carry beautiful handmade pieces from over 50 artisans on Salt Spring Island and Vancouver Island.
 We love collecting unique coffee mugs.

-Note: As a heads up, Morningside Cafe may appear cute and friendly from the outside, but we highly recommend reading these reviews to see how customers have been treated before you go inside.
+Note: As a heads up, Morningside Cafe may appear cute and friendly from the outside, but we highly recommend reading these reviews before going inside.

 Lavender & Black Farm, Salt Spring Island